How should I report my online trading income?

 When taking a look through your trades, remember that the CRA always considers the gain or loss on the sale of short sales to be business income unless you made the transaction to hedge your position with respect to identical shares held on capital account.
 The CRA have also started to audit Tax Free Savings Accounts (TFSA) that they think might be used as shelters for trading transactions.
 When they’re satisfied that the account is used to generate business income, they’ll then assess tax on the financial institution that the account is registered to.
 This isn’t an issue with RRSPs, since any income generated within those plan is taxed on withdrawal, regardless of whether it is business or investment income.

-Online trading is a great way to build up your investment portfolio and generate some extra income, just remember that anything you earn (or lose) in a year needs to be reported, so explore your options and see what method works best for you.
+Online trading is a great way to build up your investment portfolio and generate some extra income, just remember that anything you earn (or lose) in a year needs to be reported, so make sure you are using the appropriate method.

 Have more questions about declaring your online trading income on your return?
 Come in and chat with a Tax Expert at an office near you.
 Ready to file?
 Do it yourself with our free online software.